Advanced level mathematics

-Advanced Level (A-Level) Mathematics is a qualification of further education taken in the United Kingdom (and occasionally other countries as well).
+Advanced Level (A-Level) Mathematics is a post-16 qualification taken in the United Kingdom (and occasionally other countries as well).
 In the UK, A-Level exams are traditionally taken by 17-18 year-olds after a two-year course at a sixth form or college.
 Advanced Level Further Mathematics is often taken by students who wish to study a mathematics-based degree at university, or related degree courses such as physics or computer science.